CLTsolutions/CLTsolutions/README.md

 ### Currently I am:
 - 📚 A Learning Assistant at [Eleven Fifty Academy](https://elevenfifty.org/)
-- 🌱 Learning Next.js
+- 🌱 Learning Next.js and Ruby on Rails
-- ✈️ A flight attendant turned web developer
+- ✈️ A flight attendant turned software engineer

 <!--
 **CLTsolutions/CLTsolutions** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.